1 Corinthians 7:39

 - “Not in fornication, adultery, or an illicit love affair, but with a goodwill openly, in lawful wedlock, abiding by the faith, the commandments, wonderful works, piety, fastings, good order almsdeeds, zeal, the doing of good.”
 Epiphanius of Salamis (c.
 310-320)

-David Konstan and Ilaria Ranelli agreed the phrase in the Lord often attaches to a verb, participle, or rarely, to an adjective with verbal force.
+David Konstan and Ilaria Ranelli noted that the phrase 'in Christ' often attaches to a verb, participle, or rarely, to an adjective with verbal force.
 If they modify a substantive (noun), they are enclosed in a nominal phrase or preceded by the article repeating.

 If in the Lord modifies the verb, it changes everything.
 As long as a Christian behaves in a godly way, they may be able to marry an unbeliever.